JOIN LOGIN JOIN

 So, whether you’re gearing up for a tournament or just trying to figure out what to paint next, this is the scoop you don’t want to miss!

-Updated on December 20th, 2025, by Rob Baer, this list features the latest best and worst Warhammer 40k factions that are currently overpowered in the meta, by army.
+Updated on January 29th, 2026, by Rob Baer, with the latest best and worst Warhammer 40k factions that are currently overpowered in the meta, by army.

 warhammer 40k armies tier list showing painted models on top of bar graphs